Last Updated on April 21, 2026 by Black Sunshine Media

-The original search started out for banned, censored or otherwise prohibited music.
+The original search started for banned, censored, or otherwise prohibited music.
 Most of the results were commonplace.
 Elvis got banned for shaking his hips.
 Most rock bands…were never banned for anything.
-So it gives me a chance to get brushed up on my 2 Live Crew, heh.
+So it gives me a chance to brush up on my 2 Live Crew, heh.

 Somehow, I wound up on a Small Faces jam, next thing you know I’m listening to “Telstar”, and in the sidebar, I saw the band name – The Honeycombs – and thought, “I’ve never heard of these cats.”
 For a second, I thought it might be one of Ronnie Lane’s earlier bands.
-And so I clicked on it, and watched for a little while, which I heartily suggest you do as well, without any context whatsoever.
+And so I clicked and watched for a little while, which I heartily suggest you do, without any context whatsoever.

 The Honeycombs – Eyes

-At about the 0:38, you might have a question, as I did.
+At about 0:38, you might have a question, as I did.
 “Is that…a…?”
 At the 1:22 mark, you will definitely have a question, and it might take a little time for it to be answered.
-As you can see, I’m prolonging the reveal.
-That’s not because I’m a tease.
-It’s because I didn’t know exactly what I was looking at until I opened another tab and searched “The Honeycombs”.
+I didn’t know exactly what I was looking at until I opened another tab and searched “The Honeycombs”.

-OK, so…wow!
-If Ann “Honey” Lantree isn’t the first female rock drummer, she’s definitely the first one prior to Mo Tucker of the Velvet Underground.
+A female drummer in a British Invasion rock band?
+If Ann “Honey” Lantree isn’t the first female rock drummer, she’s the first one before Moe Tucker of the Velvet Underground.

 To be honest, I couldn’t find a reason why “Eyes” was banned.
 But then again, I didn’t try very hard.

-The second clip is from another obscure British band, two decades removed, called One the Juggler.
-This song was originally released as a single in 1983, but included on their major label debut album, Nearly a Sin, RCA Records, 1984.
+The second clip is from another obscure British band, decades removed, called One the Juggler.
+This song (“Passion Killer”) was originally released as a single in 1983, but was included on their major label debut album, Nearly a Sin, RCA Records, 1984.

 And that’s how I wound up buying Nearly a Sin.
 Fortunately, it’s not a bad record, but don’t take my word for it.